harrisonm23-byte/Python_Training_Sets/README.md

 'West Coast': ['Los Angeles', 'San Francisco', 'Palo Alto'], 'abbrev': ['NY', 'BOS', 'WD', 'LA', 'SF', 'PA']}
 ```
-Note: This version only uses the first two words of a city name with multiple words.
-For example, New York City becomes --> 'NY', not 'NYC'.
-For that, we would use .split().
+Note: This version uses the first two words of a city name with multiple words.
+For example, New York City becomes 'NY', not 'NYC'.

 ## Exercise 2: Sunrise and Sunset Calculator:
     sun_times(day, anchors)

 Estimate sunrise and sunset timing for any date by calculating the date's position between two of four anchor points.

-The function assumes the dates of the equinoxes and solstices are March 21, June 21, September 21, and December 21.
+We'll assume the dates of the equinoxes and solstices are March 21, June 21, September 21, and December 21.

 ```python
 from datetime import date